libxml-raku/LibXML-raku/docs/Node.md

 Unbinds the Node from its siblings and Parent, but not from the Document it belongs to.

-If the node is not inserted into the DOM afterwards, it will be lost after the program terminates.
+If the node is not re-inserted into a DOM afterwards, it will be lost after the program terminates.

 ### method removeChild